-Patterson Mountain Trail is a 3.7 mile out and back trail located near Winthrop, WA.
+Patterson Mountain Trail is a 3.7 mile out and back trail located near Winthrop, Washington.
 The trail is rated as moderate and primarily used for hiking and snowshoeing.

 This hike is pretty straight forward; simply follow the signs.
 The trailhead begins just across the road from the public fishing parking lot (a Discover Pass is required).
 I followed the south loop before heading up to the summit based on a recommendation, then follow the north loop back to the trailhead.
 The trail is almost entirely in the sunshine with little tree cover, so start early if you plan to hike this trail during the summer.
 (Summer temps on Sun Mountain can easily exceed 95F by noontime.)